Pinpoint tests of suspension

 F1: TIRE INSPECTION

-- Inspect the tires for uneven wear on the outer or inner edge or for a pattern "saw teeth".
+- Inspect the tires for uneven wear on the outside or inside edge or for the presence of a "saw-tooth" pattern.

 • Do the tires wear unevenly?